 Scott Lohmann has taught Adaptive PE since 2002.
 His interests in the field started in 1990 when he was a student at the College of San Mateo in the Adaptive PE program.
 He started as a volunteer and realized teaching was his passion.
 Scott graduated from San Francisco State University with a B.A. in Kinesiology emphasizing Adaptive PE.
 He also received his Masters in Gerontology focusing on Fitness and Aging.
 Scott has taught in the California Community Colleges of San Mateo, Cañada, and Foothill College.
 He works with groups of all ages and enjoys the challenges of working with individuals who have multiple mobility and physical limitations.
 He is also a personal trainer outside of Adaptive PE.
 In addition to teaching in the Adaptive PE Program, he also teaches classes for the City of Redwood City.
 Classes include Weight Training, General Conditioning, and Evening Fitness for the mentally disabled on Tuesday nights.
 Scott has a strong passion for fitness and enjoys watching his students and clients make steady progress over time.
 When Scott is not teaching he enjoys lifting heavy weights in the gym, pushing himself harder with every passing day.
 He also has a passion for music and racing Corvettes.
 "I believe we should follow all of our passions even if there is more than 1!
 Or 2 or 3."

-Barbara graduated from San Francisco State University with Bachelors and Masters Degrees in Adaptive P.E., as well as a certificate in Kinesiotherapy from San Jose State, and is certified by ACE - American Council on Exercise.
+Barbara graduated from San Francisco State University with Bachelors and Masters Degrees in Adaptive Physical Education, along with a certificate in Kinesiotherapy from San Jose State.
+She also holds an Exercise is Medicine Level 1 Credential from the American College of Sports Medicine (ACSM), and a certificate from the American Council on Exercise (ACE).
 She started working in 1977 as an assistant in the Foothill College Adaptive P.E. program which was located at the Veterans Hospital in Palo Alto.
 In 1981, Barbara became the full-time Adaptive P.E. instructor at Cañada College.
 In 1989, the program expanded its classroom space into the Veterans Memorial Senior Center to meet the growing need in the community.
 In May, 2010, after 29 years, Barbara retired from the College and has continued to offer this program, as both Program Manager and instructor, with the support of the VMSC, the Sequoia Healthcare District, and other community agencies.
 Barbara believes that fitness and movement are necessary components of daily life.
 She has derived great satisfaction from working with individuals who have no other opportunities for participating in an assisted exercise program.
 She enjoys the challenge of "adapting" a piece of equipment, or a special exercise, to meet each person's unique needs, as well as helping to set the scene where a diversity of people can come together in a supportive environment.
 Barbara is personally inspired by the many individuals who come through our doors each day!

 Susan specializes in working with seniors with balance/stability issues.
 She loves working with clients to improve their quality of life.
 Susan has a B. S. in Design from UC Davis and is a graduate of the Cañada College Fitness Professional Program.
 She is certified by ACE - American Council on Exercise.
 Susan is responsible for developing and implementing new programs that align with the Adaptive PE mission statement, as well as writing grant proposals and reports.
 She plans our annual health fair, Active Aging Week.
 She and her husband have five grown children.